anhnguyenduc5/onboarding-and-volunteer-anhnd5/readme.md

 II.
 Applicant

-As an applicant, I want to log in the system so that I can register as a volunteer. (bỏ qua)
+As an applicant, I want to log in the system so that I can register as a volunteer.
 As an applicant, I would like to register to be a volunteer so that I can participate in volunteer activities.
 As an applicant, I want to change some fields in the application form so that my information is up-to-date.
 As an applicant, I would like to cancel my registration so that I can withdraw my application.